akmalsabri/customer-information-management/README.md

 python -m pip install -r requirements.txt
 ```

-Set your [Atlas URI connection string](https://docs.atlas.mongodb.com/getting-started/) as a parameter in `.env`.
+Create MongoDB Atlas accout and set your [Atlas URI connection string](https://docs.atlas.mongodb.com/getting-started/) as a parameter in `.env`.
 Make sure you replace the username and password placeholders with your own credentials.

 ```
 ATLAS_URI=mongodb+srv://<username>:<password>@sandbox.jadwj.mongodb.net
 ```
+In this project we use creator account to ease the configuration.

 Start the server:
 ```
-python -m uvicorn main:app --reload
+python app/main.py
 ```

 ## Summary